 With the rise of technology we are able to get on board quicker with new trends in healing foods and products.
 What is the impact on the environments those products are being cultivated in?
 The animals, plants, and people do not have this voice and the earth is speaking everyday.

-The reason that I felt compelled to write this is to bring awareness and consciousness to the impact our choices have on the planet.
+I felt compelled to write this is to bring awareness to the impact our choices have on the planet.
 Moderation with everything we do is ultimately the way to bring ourselves and the planet back to a ecologically balanced system.
-Essential oils are powerful (they are plants and they are also used in many consumer products beyond just aromatherapy blends) and only require a small amount to ultimately create a powerful shift in the mind, body, and spirit.
+Essential oils are powerful (they are plants and they are also used in many consumer products beyond just aromatherapy blends).
+It only requires a small amount of essential oils to create a powerful shift in the mind, body, and spirit.
 As a business owner, these are all things at the forefront of my heart and mind as I continue to grow.

 Balance is the product for the sustainability vision.